Teacher Programs & Resources

 TreePeople's educational programs are based upon a teaching approach known as "service learning," which links curriculum-based instruction to action-oriented community service projects.
 This approach makes environmental education more meaningful and memorable – while increasing the success rates of the student projects.
 More...

 Education and the Environment Initiative

 In October 2003, Governor Gray Davis signed into law Assembly Bill (AB) 1548 (Pavley, Chapter 665, Statutes of 2003).
 This landmark law, now referred to as the Education and the Environment Initiative (EEI), provides a comprehensive framework for bringing environment-based education to students across California.
 More…

 Programs for your students

 · Youth Leadership (6th-12th)

 Training and resources for you

-Middle and high school teens and their teachers can acquire training and resources to complete a variety of green projects through special professional development workshops presented by TreePeople for the Los Angeles County Department of Public Works.
-Read more...
+Teachers can acquire training and resources to complete a variety of green projects through special professional development workshops presented by TreePeople.
+For more information contact email@example.com.

 The California Regional Environmental Education Community (CREEC) Network is the best source for Environmental Education resources in California.
 Its expansive communication network provides educators with access to high-quality educational resources to enhance the environmental literacy of California Students.